digital-asset/docs.daml.com/docs/2.7.1/docs/canton/usermanual/persistence.rst

     SQL> GRANT SELECT ON V_$LOCK TO DD4OPRUN;
     SQL> GRANT SELECT ON V_$PARAMETER TO DD4OPRUN;

-For additional domain or participant nodes create the corresponding schemas with one schema per node.
+For additional sync domain or participant nodes create the corresponding schemas with one schema per node.

-If you are getting an error messages like:
+If you are getting error messages like:

 .. code-block:: bash